nemanjan00/my-abstract/README.md

 Our brain is built to defend us from what I figured out.

+This book is giving you chance to figure it out for yourself.

 This is story of two moments and how they changed my live and the way I see it.

 I am very fucked up and crazy person.
 That is what makes me and everyone around me happy.